bergben/ng2-file-input/README.md

 ```

 ### Import the styles
+This library uses <a href="https://v4-alpha.getbootstrap.com/getting-started/download/#package-managers">Bootstrap 4</a>, so make sure to install that if you want the default styling to apply.

 If you use Sass / Scss you can import the styles like so:
 ```
 @import "{}/node_modules/ng2-file-input/ng2-file-input.scss";